DAGWorks-Inc/hamilton/docs/concepts/function-modifiers.rst

 In :doc:`node`, we discussed how to write Python functions to define Hamilton nodes and dataflow.
 In the basic case, each function defines one node.

-Yet, it's common to need nodes with similar purposes, but different dependencies such as preprocessing a training and an evaluation dataset.
+Yet, it's common to need nodes with similar purposes but different dependencies, such as preprocessing training and evaluation datasets.
 In that case, using a **function modifier** can help create both nodes from a single Hamilton function!

 On this page, you'll learn: